in this section

 After arrival at the surgicenter.
 The nursing staff will register you and have you change into the appropriate gown.

 Incisions are marked prior to taking you to the operating room.
 Your hair is gathered in rubber bands to keep it out of the incision lines.
-Minimal amounts of hair may be clipped to provide exposure to do your surgery.

 The choice of anesthetic will be made with input from the Patient, Surgeon and Anesthesiologist.
 Continuous monitoring of your vital signs is carried out throughout the operation.